zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 * Your IdP allows the selection of users that sync with your Mendix app, meaning your IdP controls which users are created and active in your app.
 * Each application within your organization using the SCIM module must undergo a separate configuration.
 This allows the selection of the right target group of users for each app.
 * Synchronization of users from multiple SCIM clients is currently in beta.
+* The module supports deployment-time configuration using constants, eliminating a need for runtime configuration by a local admin user.

 ### Limitations